 It's one thing to wishfully think that you'll lose 30 pounds, it's another to set yourself up for success and take some inspired action to do it.

 Or maybe your New Year's resolutions are to be overall healthier and to stress less.
 Well, that sounds wonderful, but what actions are you gonna take to get there?
 What new habits are you going to implement into your daily life to help you achieve better health and less stress?

 In this case, get excited about some new workout routines and add them to your calendar a few times a week.
 Sign up for meditation classes so you can learn how to chill.

 The important thing is to back up your goals with fuel that will support you in your efforts.

 Let's be real.
 There's nothing fun (or motivating) about self-deprivation.
 The only thing you should be giving up this year is giving up stuff! #theirony

-Instead of giving up something (like added sugar or smoking) find something new and (hopefully) exciting to replace it with and focus on accomplishing that instead.
+Instead of giving up something (like sugar or smoking) find something new and (hopefully) exciting to replace it with and focus on accomplishing that instead.
 When you deprive yourself of anything, you feel bad.
 And feeling bad helps nobody.
-But when you make a better choice instead, now that's empowering.
+But when you simply decide make a better choice instead, now that's empowering.

 The best part is you don't even have to do it all at once!
 You can simply start by replacing one soda a day with flavored water instead.
 Or one cigarette with gum.
 You can do anything once.
 And once you've proven that to yourself, what's two, thirty, or a thousand times?